-Today, we’re providing you with a quick snapshot of what’s happening in five hot spots around the globe — where your generous support is literally helping people cope with and recover from disasters and crisis situations.
+We’re providing you with a quick snapshot of what’s happening in four hot spots around the globe — where your generous support is literally helping people cope with and recover from disasters and crisis situations.
 Thank you, and please continue to stand by us as we respond to other disasters around the world.

 * * *

 Drought and famine in the Horn of Africa (current)

 The first U.N.-declared famine of the 21st century, caused by a convergence of political strife, drought, and increasing global food prices, is affecting more than 12 million people in four countries in the Horn of Africa: Somalia, Kenya, Ethiopia, and Djibouti.

 More than 30,000 children from Somalia alone have perished of acute malnutrition and other related illnesses during the past three months, and hundreds of thousands have fled into refugee camps scattered throughout the region.
 Forecasters expect the drought to continue until December, so millions more are at risk.

 To add to the misery of Somalis suffering in the drought, an epidemic of cholera has begun ravaging survivors in the Mogadishu area.

 World Vision teams are staging relief operations in northern Somalia, Kenya, and Ethiopia.
 We are providing food and medical supplies, clean water and sanitation, and have begun airlifting tents.